neha04-12/Speech-Generation/README.md

 # Speech-Generation
-Speech generation using Natural Language Processing
+Speech generation using Natural Language Processing and n-gram